-158. Resistance.
-The same electromotive-force does not, however, always produce a current of the sam strength.
-The strength of the current depends not only or the force tending to drive the electricity round the circuit but also on the resistance which it has to encounte and overcome in its flow.
-If the cells be partly choked with sand or sawdust (as is sometimes done in so called "Sawdust Batteries" to prevent spilling), or, if the wire provided to complete the circuit be very long of very thin, the action will be partly stopped, and th current will be weaker, although the E.M.F. may unchanged.
+158. Resistance.-The same electromotive-force does not, however, always produce a current of the same strength.
+The strength of the current depends not only on the force tending to drive the electricity round the circuit, but also on the resistance which it has to encounter and overcome in its flow.
+If the cells be partly choked with sand or sawdust (as is sometimes done in socalled "Sawdust Batteries" to prevent spilling), or, if the wire provided to complete the circuit be very long or very thin, the action will be partly stopped, and the current will be weaker, although the E.M.F. may be unchanged.
 The analogy of the water-pipes will again help us.
-The pressure which forces the water throug pipes depends upon the difference of level between the cistern from which the water flows and the tap to which it flows; but the amount of water that runs through wi depend not on the pressure alone, but on the resistance it meets with; for, if the pipe be a very thin one, choked with sand or sawdust, the water will only ru slowly through.
+The pressure which forces the water through pipes depends upon the difference of level between the cistern from which the water flows and 'the tap to which it flows; but the amount of water that runs through will depend not on the pressure alone, but on the resistance it meets with; for, if the pipe be a very thin one, or choked with sand or sawdust, the water will only run slowly through.

-Now the metals in general conduct well: their resis ance is small; but metal wires must not be too thin too long, or they will resist too much, and permit only feeble current to pass through them.
-The liquids in the battery do not conduct nearly so well as the metal and different liquids have different resistances.
-Prowater will hardly conduct at all, and is for the ble electricity of the voltaic battery almost a performulator, though for the high-potential electricity he frictional machines it is, as we have seen, a fair conductor.
+Now the metals in general conduct well: their resistance is small; but metal wires must not be too thin or too long, or they will resist too much, and permit only a feeble current to pass through them.
+The liquids in the battery do not conduct nearly so well as the metals, and different liquids have different resistances.
+Pure water will hardly conduct at all, and is for the feeble electricity of the voltaic battery almost a perfect insulator, though for the high-potential electricity of the frictional machines it is, as we have seen, a fair conductor.
 Salt and saltpetre dissolved in water are good conductors, and so are dilute acids, though strong sulphuric acid is a bad conductor.
 The resistance of the liquid in the cells may be reduced, if desired, by using larger plates of metal and putting them nearer together.
-Gases are bad conductors: hence the bubbles of hydrogen gas which are given off at the copper plate during the action of the cell, and which stick to the surface of the copper plate, increase the internal resistance of the cell by diminishing the effective surface of the plates.
+Gases are bad conductors; hence the bubbles of hydrogen gas which are given off at the copper plate during the action of the cell, and which stick to the surface of the copper plate, increase the internal resistance of the cell by diminishing the effective surface of the plates.